technicalpickles/node-duo-api/README.md

 1. Fork the repo.
 2. Make your changes.
-3. Add tests if needed and then submit a pull request.
+3. Add tests as needed.
+4. Submit a pull request.

 ## Testing